voithos/quarkGL/README.md

 This library was built as a way to learn modern OpenGL and graphics techniques.
 A big thank you goes to the wonderful tutorials by Joey de Vries at [learnopengl.com](https://learnopengl.com)!

+## Open Source
+quarkGL uses several open source libraries itself.
+Thanks goes to the following projects that were used:

+- GLFW
+- GLAD
+- GLM
+- stb_image